rundeck/docs/docs/history/CVEs/README.md

 * Rundeck 3.4.8 - [Download site](https://download.rundeck.com)
 * Rundeck 3.3.16 - [Download site](https://download.rundeck.com)

-The mitigation options below were invalidated by [CVE-2021-045056](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-45046)

 Rundeck versions 3.4.6 and below can mitigate some risk with the actions below.
-Note the `CVE-2021-45046` says a Denial-of-Service is still possible even with these mitigations.
+Note the [CVE-2021-045056](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-45046) says a Denial-of-Service is still possible even with these mitigations.

 * Add this flag to the JVM options for starting rundeck: `-Dlog4j2.formatMsgNoLookups=true`
 * Set env var `LOG4J_FORMAT_MSG_NO_LOOKUPS=true`